 View the survey: U.S. Health Insurance Costs Rise Nearly Twice As Fast As Pay

-It is estimated that the monthly expense for diapers ranges between $45 to $65 for cloth diapers and $60-$85 for disposable diapers.
+It’s estimated that the monthly expense for diapers ranges between $45 to $65 for cloth diapers and $60 to $85 for disposable diapers.

 In addition to formula or breast milk, most people start feeding their child baby food at 6 months of age.
-Most continue on baby foods for about 12 to 18 months, until they wean the baby onto table food.
+Most continue on baby foods for about 12 to 18 months — until the baby is weaned onto table food.
 The cost of commercial baby food averages about 60 cents per jar.
-A baby tends to polish off an average of 4 jars a day — over the year and a half that they eat it.
+A baby tends to eat an average of 4 jars of baby food a day — over the year and a half that they eat it.
 This can cost you about $1,300 over the 18 months that babies tend to eat commercial baby food.
 Of course, you could make your own baby food and save a bit of money.

-People tend to purchase baby clothes as their budget allows, and most parents also take advantage of clothing gifts that others have given.
-At minimum however, you will need to purchase these items every month as your child grows (or as items wear out):
+People tend to buy baby clothes as their budget allows, and most parents also take advantage of clothing gifts that others have given.
+At minimum however, you will need to purchase these clothing items every month as your child grows (or as items wear out):